College and University Fundraising Ideas

 Successful fundraising events hinge on the recruitment and action of a strong leadership team.
 Ideally, your team should be comprised of individuals with diverse skills and talents that share a common interest in the organization’s success.
 In addition, working smart at this stage of the game requires delegation.

 This one is pretty straightforward.
 Your leadership team will need to determine the date and location of your fundraising event as soon as possible in the planning process.
-To ensure the success of your fundraising event, be sure to give yourselves enough time to manage all of the logistics.
-You generally want to have at least 6 months to plan a walkathon or charity gala, and many successful events start planning a year in advance.
+To ensure the success of your fundraising event, give yourselves enough time to manage all the logistics.
+You generally want at least six months to plan a walkathon or charity gala, and many successful events start planning a year in advance.

 Don’t forget to determine financial goals and create a fundraising budget to help you get there.